zichen-liu/ModelAssistedPhase12/README.md

     csv files named "simres_sensitivity.csv" for sensitivity analyses.

-Note that the running time is long and we have stored all the intermediate results under the folders.
+Note that the running time is long and we have stored all the intermediate results under the folder "intermediate" .
+Tables 1 and 2 are text-based tables and contain no numbers, thus are omitted.

 Description of the folder structures are as follows.

+-   results/: The folder contains all the numerical tables and figures

+-   intermediate/: The folder contains all the intermediate results for simulation

--   NDOSE3/: The folder contains the intermediate results for simulation with the number of dose level $J=3$.
+-   intermediate/NDOSE3/: The folder contains the intermediate results for simulation with the number of dose level $J=3$.

--   NDOSE5/: The folder contains the intermediate results for simulation with the number of dose level $J=5$.
+-   intermediate/NDOSE5/: The folder contains the intermediate results for simulation with the number of dose level $J=5$.

--   NDOSE5_START2/: The folder contains the intermediate results for simulation with the number of dose level $J=5$ and starting dose level 2.
+-   intermediate/NDOSE5_START2/: The folder contains the intermediate results for simulation with the number of dose level $J=5$ and starting dose level 2.

--   NDOSE10/: The folder contains the intermediate results for simulation with the number of dose level $J=10$.
+-   intermediate/NDOSE10/: The folder contains the intermediate results for simulation with the number of dose level $J=10$.

--   sensitivity/: The folder contains the intermediate results for simulation on sensitivity analyses.
+-   intermediate/sensitivity/: The folder contains the intermediate results for simulation on sensitivity analyses.
 The subfolder within corresponds to the simulation with a certain target efficacy rate $\zeta_E$ and target toxicity rate $\phi_T$ (subfolder name is simply the